best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 This fixture of expected answers can be served to a parameterised test and the returned dictionary can be accessed to provide the expected answer for parameter combinations.
-In order to parameterise both of the required arguments, the parameterise statements are simply stacked on top of each other:
+To parameterise both of the required arguments, the parameterise statements are simply stacked on top of each other:

 ```{code-block} python